rohannelson/light-mixing/README.md

 ## ToDo

-- [] Change from squares to circles and add 'glow'
+- [] Make it so there are the right number of colours available and they are randomly distributed.

-- [] Make background dark
+- [] Make it drag and drop instead of click.

 - [] Change from arbitrary assignment for tertiary 'addition' to proper maths.

+- [] Change tertiary mechanics so the first colour in a square is 50% strength.

+- [] Make high scores in local storage?

+- [] Add a bit more white space.

+- [x] Change from squares to circles and add 'glow'

+- [x] Make background dark

 - [x] Make it so secondary/tertiary is a game setting rather than a game mechanic

-- [] Make high scores in local storage?

-- [] Make list colours darker in tertiary mode
+- [x] Make list colours darker in tertiary mode